-Cheesy Baked Orzo is a comforting side dish made with orzo pasta, parmesan cheese, and garlic, among other ingredients.
+Cheesy Baked Orzo is a comforting pasta side dish made with orzo pasta, parmesan cheese, and garlic, among other ingredients.
 A surprisingly light comfort food.

 Cheesy Baked Orzo